robertsteilberg/physical-computing-final/README.md

 If no street is found containing the current latitude/longitude pair, no speed limit will be defined, so the speaker is silenced and `loop()` returns, similar to when there is no satellite fix.

-One potential bug introduced by this algorithm (that could be resolved in a production release of this project) is the case where two geofences overlap.
-In this case, the `street` containing the point that is the closest towards the end of the `streets` array will have its speed limit chosen, which could potentially not reflect the actual street on which the vehicle is located.
+One potential bug introduced by this algorithm (that should be resolved in a production release of this project) is the case where two geofences overlap.
+In this case, the `street` that both has the greatest index in the `streets` array and contains the current latitude/longitude point will have its speed limit chosen, which could potentially not reflect the actual street on which the vehicle is actually located.

 Assuming there is a fix and a defined speed limit, the current speed from the GPS is compared against the speed limit.
 How large the difference is between the current speed and speed limit determines the frequency of the tone emitted from the speaker.
 Furthermore, `alarm()` will only sound the speaker if SpeedSpy has not been muted from the Blynk app.